The Pigtail of Ah Lee Ben Loo

-The Pigtail of Ah Lee Ben Loo with Seventeen other Laughable Tales and 200 Comical Silhouettes is a children's book written and illustrated by John Bennett.
-This is a collection of fairy tales and short stories, some in verse, which take place variously in China, Persia, Europe, and America.
-Some of the pieces were first published in St. Nicholas Magazine before being collected here.
-The book was first published in 1928 and was a Newbery Honor recipient in 1929.
+The Pigtail of Ah Lee Ben Loo with Seventeen other Laughable Tales and 200 Comical Silhouettes is a children's book anthology of fairy tales and short stories collected and illustrated by John Bennett.
+The stories are written in verse or prose, illustrated by Bennett in silhouette style.
+Several stories are reprints from earlier publications or adaptations.
+The book was a Newbery Honor recipient in 1929.